What is the main source of law authorising this entity form?

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-The shareholders' meeting (" Generalversammlung ") (consisting of all shareholders) has all rights and responsibilities provided to it by law and the articles of association and which are not imposed upon the managing directors or other bodies within the company.
-The main rights concern amending the articles, appointment and dismissing of managing directors, adoption of the financial statements, profit distributions, measures regarding the share capital (e.g. capital increases/reductions) and liquidation of the company.
+The shareholders' meeting (Generalversammlung) has all rights and responsibilities provided to it by law and the Articles of Association and which are not imposed upon the managing directors or other bodies within the company.
+The shareholders may pass resolutions regarding the amendment of the articles, appointment and dismissing of managing directors, adoption of the financial statements, profit distributions, measures regarding the share capital (e.g. capital increases/reductions) and liquidation of the company.
+The shareholder's meeting has the right to instruct the managing directors but is not entitled to represent the company.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?